romromov/pattern-builder-advanced/README.md

 ```
 Probably, your good half was screaming "What a shame!
 It's a bad practice", while the bad half
 whispering "It's OK, just quick and dirty, go ahead!" =) It is bad because constructor should always happen, it is
 just for initialization.
-All complex construction logic you can incapsulate into builder:
+All complex construction logic can be incapsulate into builder:
 ```java
 class Communication {
     private final Reader reader;